-Dublin’s newest bridge (opened in 2014) was named after Rosie Hackett, the long time trade unionist, founder of the Irish Women Worker’s Union, and supporter of the nationalist movement and 1916 Rising.
+One of Dublin’s newest bridges was named after Rosie Hackett, the long time trade unionist, founder of the Irish Women Worker’s Union, and supporter of the nationalist movement and 1916 Rising.
 Born into a working class family in 1892 she started life living in a tenement building on Dublin’s Bolton Street, and so had a deep understanding of working class life.
 She joined James Larkin’s Irish Trade and General Worker’s Union when it was founded in 1909 and had a prominent role in the 1913 Lockout, mobilising the workers of the Jacob’s biscuit factory (where she worked at the time) to strike in solidarity with others.
 She lost her job because of this, and went on to work as a clerk in the print shop of Liberty Hall.
 There she became involved with the Irish Citizen Army and the leaders of the nationalist movement, and was soon a valued member trusted with highly secretive messages, errands, and tasks.
 When some of the leaders were struggling to print the 1916 Proclamation (which Padraig Pearse would read on the steps of the GPO declaring Ireland and independent republic) in advance of the Easter Rising, her expertise saved the day; she was the only woman ever allowed into the printing room and handed the finished, fixed product to James Connolly herself, with the ink still wet.
 After the rising she spent the rest of her life working tirelessly in trade unionism, securing better rights for Irish workers all over the country.

 Veronica Guerin was an acclaimed and respected journalist who investigated and exposed the activities of Ireland’s drug criminals.
 Having started out in the public relations industry in the early 1980s, she transitioned into journalism in 1990 and began writing for the Sunday Business Post and Sunday Tribune.
 She proved to be a tenacious crime reporter, pursuing a story directly to the source regardless of the risk involved.
 She quickly developed close relationships with high authority figures on both sides - the police force as well as the criminals themselves - and received death threats for her efforts.
 In October 1994 two shots were fired into her home as a warning - she was given a 24 hour police escort and carried on with her work.
 Convicted criminal John Gilligan personally attacked and threatened her on another occasion, and in a separate incident she answered her front door to a man pointing a gun at her head, although his shot missed and hit her in the leg instead.
 In 1996 however, two men (allegedly working on Gilligan’s orders) on a motorbike followed her while driving, pulled up beside her car at traffic lights, and shot her dead.
 Her tragic death caused public outrage and indirectly lead to the setting up of the Criminal Assets Bureau and a huge crackdown on organised crime in the country.